faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/dementors.gif" title="" class="custom-figure" >}}

 **OK.
 Now let's review what an actual attack might have looked like:**
-1. An attacker does some recon/OSINT, discovering info that allows them to craft a very personalized email to a company's head of sales as part of a spearphishing campaign.
+1. An attacker does some recon/OSINT, discovering info that allows them to craft a very personalized email to a company's head of sales as part of a spearphishing attack.
 2. The attacker included in this email a word document labelled "urgent invoice", and by using some masterful social engineering techniques they convince the head of sales to immediately open the document to pay it.
-3. With macros enabled, once the head of sales opens the invoice it runs an embedded VBA macro, which contains the adversary's malicious code.
+3. Once the head of sales opens the invoice it runs an embedded VBA macro, which contains the adversary's malicious code.
 4. This code can do many, and even all, of the things we did manually:
     - It can download the malicious DLL.
-    - It can inject the script responsible for performing the attack into memory.
+    - It can download and then inject the script responsible for performing the attack into memory.
-    - It can also run the actual script.
+    - It can also execute the actual script.
-5. Note however that the script does not neccessarily do everything as we described above.
-It might only go and download instructions, which then allow it to perform subsequent steps.
+5. Note however that the malicious code contained in the initial email will more than likely not do all three things as we described above.
+As described before, it will likely only act as a *stager* and execute each step in a stepped manner.
 There exists here, as in so many areas of cybersecurity, strategic trade-offs.
-If the initial VBA macro contains all the instructions that's great since it now has less work to do downloading further instructions.
-Thus risk is minimized from an activity POV (less steps), however it also means the file will be relatively larger, which can increase the risk of being detected (more noticeable).
-All to say: both approaches are feasible and have been observed in real attacks, it really depends on the overall risk-mitigation strategy selected by the adversary.
-6. In our simulation we chose a program (rufus.exe) and even opened it ourselves.
+6. In our simulation we chose a program (`rufus.exe`) and even opened it ourselves.
 In an actual attack this highly improbable since it represents unnecessary risk.
 Rather, the attacker would select a process that is already running to inject into, which could even lead to elevated privileges.
 Other considerations would also be selecting processes that are less likely to be terminated or restarted.
-Common targets might include svchost.exe, explorer.exe, or other system processes.

-So that's basically it - I hope this helps you understand how our attack lead to the same outcomes, but just followed another path to get there in the interest of efficiency.
+I hope this helps you understand how our attack lead to the same outcomes, but just followed another path to get there in the interest of ease and efficiency.

-There is one final thing I want to address, another thing that, if you're paying attention you might be wondering why exactly did we do this?
+There is one final thing I want to address, another thing that, if you're paying attention you might be wondering why exactly we did this?
 If you take a moment to think about it, the initial VBA macro might as well simply just called back to the handler to establish a connection directly.
 This would have bypassed numerous steps (download + save dll, download + inject script, invoke script), each which represent a potential point of failure or detection.
 So why go through all this extra effort to get to the same result - a backdoor connection?

-{{< figure src="/img/satan.gif" title="" class="custom-figure" >}}
+{{< figure src="/img/ninja.gif" title="" class="custom-figure-3" >}}

 The reason to go through these steps rather than just having the initial script call back to the handler is all about stealth.
 Yes our process might involve increased risk, but the end result is a connection mediated by an injected DLL and not an executable, which in general will be harder to detect.
 So again, this game is all about trade-offs: this process accepts a relatively higher degree of risk during the process of establishing itself on the victim's system, however once established it operates with a relatively lower degree of risk.